The University of Yangon Library is open from Monday to Friday and Saturday.

 Books not available at the University of Yangon Library can be borrowed from other university libraries in Myanmar (if available).

 All members of the Library can use the Interlibrary Loan service.

 The following materials can be requested via email, phone or Facebook:

-Scanning, copying, and printing facilities and the following services are available in the Library:
+Scanning, copying, and printing facilities are available in the Library:

 Twenty (20) PC and 25 laptops with access to e-resources are available.